Turmac/personal-web-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD candidate in Department of Computer Science & Engineering at Texas A&M University, advised by Professor Yoonsuck Choe.
-My research interest includes Computer Vision, Computer Graphics, and Reinforcement Learning using Deep Learning.
+I am a research scientist at Meta.
+I am a PhD candidate in Computer Science at Texas A&M University, advised by Professor Yoonsuck Choe.
+I am graduating in May 2022.
+My research interest is solving Computer Vision and Computer Graphics problems using Deep Learning techniques.